 - You must have good rapport with your subconscious– establish ways to regularly connect with your subconscious mind to bring the subconscious to your conscious awareness.
 5 Ways to Communicate With Your Subconscious.

 - Savor a few moments each day to daydream or reflect.
-We need to shut off the trying, striving, ego of the conscious monkey mind.
+We need to shut off the trying, striving, busyness of the conscious monkey mind.
 In other words, get off the hamster wheel from time to time.

 - Try Transcendental Meditation… or any meditation habit.

 - Challenge your thinking habits and question your beliefs.
 ‘Why do I believe this?’
-‘Have I heard someone else say this?’

-Everyday enlightened practices: The other day, I was listening to my “Higher Self” guided meditation and an image of Athena appeared.
+Everyday enlightened practices: The other day, I was listening to my own “Higher Self” guided meditation and an image of Athena appeared.
 I’m not exactly familiar with what she looks like or how she’s depicted in mythology, but this image had Greek features and my mind kept repeating Athena so I went with it.
 The power and confidence I felt were amazing and I was riding the high afterwards, channeling her energy into my workday with clients.

 Since I’ve felt that energy now, I can practice it and channel it when I need it.